kerpie/Scrolling_Techniques_For_Android/README.md

 ##Contact

-If you find any error in this project, feel free to leave a message or send me a email to k4torce@gmail.com
+If you find any error in this project, feel free to leave a message or send me an email to k4torce@gmail.com